A Tribute to the Creative Genius of Marie Faverio

 -

 Do you intend to be active again in groups or generally online? --- I have no idea.
 It depends on my health and whether I feel it can be good for me.
-Most groups have changed a lot since I joined them and people who don't participate in online discussions or constantly post on social media are unknown and somehow isolated I think.
-High school mentality.
+Most groups have changed a lot since I joined them and people who don't participate in online discussions or regularly post on social media are unknown and somehow isolated I think.
+I am not the only one who thinks so.
+A lady said the same in an interview about High-IQ societies a couple of years ago.
 If one day they become again what they were when I first joined, it would be nice, although sadly all my friends have gone (most have died, and others have left because they didn’t feel comfortable any more).
 Albert Frank in particular was really great.
 Those were the days (when I first joined)… Great friends, no bullying.
-Back then there were Yahoo groups for communication (not Facebook), and although I didn't participate, I was a member of them (having a Yahoo account) and I felt more integrated.
-You can't be in a group without having any friends and being properly part of it, that's what I mean.
+I do like being on my own, but in the early years I have to confess that I also liked having friends like Albert.
+Friends I could trust.
+I was opening up and my health in general was improving.
+Back then there were Yahoo groups for communication (not Facebook), and although I didn't participate, I was a member of them (having a Yahoo account), and I felt more integrated.
+You can't be in a group without having any friends and being properly part of it or knowing what is going on, that's what I mean, otherwise one can develop feelings of alienation.
 I can as well go to a library and peacefully sit there without feeling I am not part of something.
 I have always loved libraries and the discoveries I made in libraries, although they have changed too, and now people are allowed to talk in many libraries.
 It is awful.
-At any rate I will never join Facebook, that's for sure.
-Too much fakeness, and highly confident people are the only ones who get attention and make friends, like in high school.
-(There were psychos also in Yahoo group.
-One of these psychos persecuted me because he felt snubbed when I dared not react when he said he liked my poetry.
-Sadly, I didn't check Yahoo groups either because I do have a life, but yes, one of the dangers of social media in general is that people with delusions of grandeur expect you to like all their posts and read/react to everything they say.)
+In the past they were great though.
+I just liked to make my own discoveries.
+I felt so thrilled sometimes.

 -